bellevuewa/BKRCast/README.md

   - Windows 7+, 64-bit only
   - Anaconda Python 2.7
   - Emme 4.2.3+
-  - Git for Window and Git LFS
+  - Git for Windows and Git LFS for downloading the model setup only; not for running it

 The system setup steps are as follows: